Growth Metrics

 Winmark (WINA) Long-Term Deferred Tax (2019 - 2026)

-Winmark's Long-Term Deferred Tax history spans 11 years, with the latest figure at $4.4 million for Q1 2026.
+Winmark has reported Long-Term Deferred Tax over the past 11 years, most recently at $4.4 million for Q1 2026.

 • Long-Term Deferred Tax for Q1 2026 was $4.4 million at Winmark, roughly flat from $4.4 million in the prior quarter.